-By the turn of the millennium, it became apparent to us that it was time to part ways with our former denomination, the Presbyterian Church (USA).
+By the turn of the millennium, it became apparent that it was time to part ways with our former denomination, the Presbyterian Church (USA).
 In 2004, after a period of discerning God’s direction, the congregation voted unanimously to withdraw from the PC (USA) and join the Evangelical Presbyterian Church.
-At that time we also changed our name from First Presbyterian Church to Warsaw Evangelical Presbyterian Church.
+We also changed our name from First Presbyterian Church to Warsaw Evangelical Presbyterian Church at that time.

-Today WEPC continues to be known throughout the Warsaw area for its active and faithful Christian witness in the midst of changing times.
+Today WEPC continues to be known throughout the Warsaw area for its active and faithful Christian witness amid changing times.
 As a downtown congregation, we are actively involved in helping the needy, partnering with local mission agencies, and reaching out to the neighborhoods surrounding our church building.
-We are also committed to reaching the next generation for Christ through Presby Preschool, our Sunday school programs, and our midweek children’s and student ministries.
+We are also committed to reaching the next generation for Christ through Presby Preschool, Sunday school programs, and midweek children’s and student ministries.

-Our 175-year history reminds us that we are part of something much bigger than ourselves.
+Our 175-year history reminds us that we are part of something bigger than ourselves.
 We who are part of this historic congregation today are indebted in countless ways to the faith of those who have gone before us.
-As recipients of this godly heritage and stewards of the gospel, we tirelessly proclaim the good news of Jesus Christ so that the generations that come after us will experience the joy of knowing, loving, and serving our faithful Savior.
+As recipients of this godly heritage and stewards of the gospel, we tirelessly proclaim the good news of Jesus Christ so that the generations will experience the joy of knowing, loving, and serving our faithful Savior.

 Our denomination, the Evangelical Presbyterian Church, has crafted the following statement of our core beliefs.
 As a congregation, we wholeheartedly uphold these essentials of our faith.

 Jesus Christ, the living Word, became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
 He who is true God became true man united in one Person forever.
-He died on the cross a sacrifice for our sins according to the Scriptures.
-On the third day He arose bodily from the dead, ascended into heaven, where, at the right hand of the Majesty on High, He now is our High Priest and Mediator.
+According to the Scriptures, he died on the cross as a sacrifice for our sins.
+On the third day, He arose bodily from the dead and ascended into heaven, where He now is our High Priest and Mediator at the right hand of the Majesty on High.

 The Holy Spirit has come to glorify Christ and to apply the saving work of Christ to our hearts.
 He convicts us of sin and draws us to the Savior.
 Indwelling our hearts, He gives new life to us, empowers and imparts gifts to us for service.
 He instructs and guides us into all truth, and seals us for the day of redemption.